 I would be prepared for anything.
 The weather changes on a whim in Peru.
 Because you leave early in the morning, it’s initially freezing.
 I’m talking “multiple layers” kind of deal.
 It also, though, warms up during the day so you want to be prepared for both.
 I would pack long pants, layers, a winter hat, gloves, and a scarf.
 At the same time, you want to have sunscreen and a sunhat for when it heats up.
 I would pack in a day pack, like a North Face backpack.
 No big deal if you forget anything– they sell gear all over the place in Cusco.

 I did the 1-day tour, but you can also do the 2-day option where you camp overnight.
 It’s also possible to do a 5-day Ausangate trek that includes Rainbow Mountain.

-When is the best time to visit Rainbow Mountain
+When is the best time to visit Vinicunca Mountain

 I visited the 2nd week of April, which has them in between summer and winter, and honestly I found the timing weather-wise to be perfect.
 Rainy season is November-April, so it was right on the cusp, but still outside of peak season and affordable.

 I booked through Flashpacker Connect and I couldn’t recommend them more.
 The guides are thorough, prepared, and multi-lingual.
 I don’t believe it’s possible to make the trek alone, though, as you walk through other people’s properties, with whom the guides have a relationship.